June 12, 2018

 in Art Tips

-Create collections consisting of at least 8 pieces as average customer purchase series of 3 works to ease the decor hassle.
+Create collections consisting of at least 8 pieces as average customer purchase series of 3 works to express his passions and ease the decor hassle.
 For you it means higher chances of becoming a successful seller on Displate.

 Eight is also number of artworks enables to present the designs in two separate rows when browsing a collection.
 Website-wise: it just looks better.
-Additionally, having a collection of 8 and more also boosts your visibility on Displate.com.
+Additionally, having a collection of 8 and more also boosts your visibility on displate.com.
+And you will just give your clients a wider choice to collect their passions.

 Collections help them manage their space and create an overarching narrative between several designs.
 So, collection is a must.

-People look for themed pieces of art.
+People look for themed pieces of art that express the variety of their passions.
 By doing so they can be sure that an artist they want to buy from is someone with his or her own style.
 Coherency helps reinforce their approach and makes your work even more desirable.

-Additionally, If your collections are themed, there is a much bigger chance to get featured to our over 1m followers and get more earnings.
+If your collections are themed or follow any passion, there is a much bigger chance to get featured to our over 1,000,000 social media followers and get more earnings.

 Nick Campbell, one of London’s the finest art consultant agrees that the hardest thing to do is choose.
 The only way to create an impressive collection is to focus on one theme, after a brief period of trying your way.
 He insists on not going too wide with your collection, otherwise, it will end up a ‘wishy-washy mismatch of art’.
 He also advises to ‘find a theme or medium that interests you and try to stick to it’.
 Those solutions work both for artists as well as customers.

 It’s healthy to compete.
 Trying to outdo other artists keeps your creative juices flowing.
 It also helps.
 But it also serves another purpose.
 Check what customers prefer buying.
-Take a look at trending and bestselling collections.
-Which artists gets all the love?
+Take a look at trending, bestselling collections and passions.
+Which artists get all the love?
 Which designs are killing it?
 If you find those ask yourself a question.
 What are they doing differently?
 Why people buy their artwork?
 Selling your work requires some critical thinking as well as strategy.
 But it’s all doable if you think like a potential customer.

 This one might sound corny but hear us out.
 You have to like what you’re doing to be successful.